Podar International School: List of Podar International School in Gujarat

-Educational Initiatives
+Educational initiatives

 The Podar International School focuses on technology for education and started teaching students using tablets around 2011, and shifted to digital learning completely between 2015 and 2016 with e-textbooks, e-workbooks and e-notes.

 The school promotes technology-based learning through its BetweenUs portal, with a Learning Management System that shares e-versions of the prescribed textbooks with the students.
 The system also enables teacher-student interaction.

-In November 2020, Podar International School announced an Innovation Lab that aims to enable students to learn about robotics, coding, drones, Virtual Reality, and 3D Printing.
+In November 2020, Podar International School announced an innovation lab that aims to enable students to learn about robotics, coding, drones, virtual reality, and 3D printing.
 This lab will be set up across all Podar International School campuses.

-Other Initiatives
+Other initiatives

 In 2010, the school's Santacruz campus in Mumbai conducted a seminar, along with Ecole Mondiale world School, Juhu, to teach students how to read nutritional labels, how the contents affect one's health, and how to detect food that has gone past its expiry date.

 Podar International School, Mumbai, conducted a city-wide survey of the usage of smartphones and its effects on the relationship between parents and children.
 Over 5,000 parents and 2000 school-going children participated in the survey in December 2013.
 The results showed that children often felt their parents loved their phones more than them.

 The school's Indore campus hosted the CBSE Master Training Workshop on ‘Happy Classrooms' in December 2019 where over 50 principals and vice-principals from Madhya Pradesh, Gujarat and Rajasthan participated.

 The school's Nagpur campus conducted a virtual run, E–Marathon for its students, parents, grandparents and teachers, in July 2020.
 The run was conducted to convey a message of keeping oneself fit and healthy amidst the outbreak of COVID-19.
 Between 6 am to 10 am, more than 1,000 participants covered the specified distance, undertaking all safety measures, recording their timings on the suggested fitness app, and uploading the snapshots of their run summary on the given link.

 The school's Nagpur campus conducted a virtual run, E–Marathon for its students, parents, grandparents and teachers, in July 2020.
 The run was conducted to convey a message of keeping oneself fit and healthy amidst the outbreak of COVID-19.
 Between 6 am to 10 am, more than 1,000 participants covered the specified distance, undertaking all safety measures, recording their timings on the suggested fitness app, and uploading the snapshots of their run summary on the given link.

-Post COVID-19

-In October 2021, 62 out of 139 schools across the country have been partially opened for students.